EventStore/eventstore.org/_posts/2020-01-17-event-store-6.0.0-preview-2-release.md

 We have renamed the .NET gRPC Client to **EventStore.Client.Grpc**.
 In preview one, it was named **EventStore.Grpc.Client**.

-The package is available from NuGet under it's new home [here](https://www.nuget.org/packages/EventStore.Client.Grpc/).

-> Note: The [NuGet package](https://www.nuget.org/packages/EventStore.Grpc.Client/6.0.0-preview1) from preview one will not receive updates and will be removed.
+The package is available [on NuGet](https://www.nuget.org/packages/EventStore.Client.Grpc/).
+The [NuGet package](https://www.nuget.org/packages/EventStore.Grpc.Client/6.0.0-preview1) from preview one will not receive updates and is deprecated.

 ## Simplification of .NET gRPC client methods